-- View 2016 water rates and administrative fees for all customer classes.
+- The 2023 water rates (PDF) and administrative fees for all customer classes.

-- View previous year's water rates for all customer classes:
+- The previous year's water rates for all customer classes:

 Water usage charges

-Tier 1 (0 gals. to AWMC): AWMC is the amount of water available at the Tier 1 rate (see above).
+- Tier 1 (0 gallons to AWMC): AWMC is the amount of water available at the Tier 1 rate (see below).

-Tier 2 (irrigation season rate): The amount of water available for seasonal purposes from April through October.
-This is calculated by using each customer's irrigated and the monthly plant material water needs (evapotranspiration - ET).
+- Tier 2 (irrigation season rate): The amount of water available for seasonal purposes from April through October.
+This is calculated by using each customer's irrigated and plant material monthly water needs (evapotranspiration - ET).